 Erk Gunce is an inclusion coordinator at the South West Leadership Academy, part of NHS England and NHS Improvement (NHSEI).
-In this blog, Erk shares his experiences of working from home with a disability during the pandemic, how he has benefited from flexible working arrangements and a supportive team.

 The positives of a 30-second commute

 I joined the NHS during the pandemic, I have never seen our offices or met my team members in person, and I have been working from home since day one.
 As someone with a sleeping condition, commuting into the office can be very challenging for me.
 My inability to sleep due to sleep apnoea, means that physical activity during the day can be demanding due to my fatigue.
 Being able to work from home has meant that I can sleep a bit more instead of having to wake up earlier for a long commute.
 The absence of a commute has helped my mental health – the stress of travelling to the office and being on time is no longer an issue, as my commute now takes 30 seconds – from my bed to my desk!